simon200418/tara/README.md

 4. **Environment Variables**: Ensure `DATABASE_URL` and `OPENAI_API_KEY` are configured in the Render Dashboard.
 5. **Node Version**: Set `NODE_VERSION` to `22.13.0` in Render Settings.

+The database is deployed on neon.tech

 ## API Documentation

 The agent exposes a single endpoint for all interactions:

 **`POST /ask`**
+* **Talking to agent** : `Invoke-RestMethod -Uri "https://tara-vije.onrender.com/ask" -Method POST -ContentType "application/json" -Body '{"question":"How much total amount did I spend on the merchant SWIGGY?"}'`
 * **Body**: `{"question": "How much did I spend on food in total?"}`
 * **Response**: `{"answer": "..."}`